Aegrotat and compassionate consideration for exams

 - your overall university record.

-Please ensure you have read and understood the procedures for aegrotat and compassionate consideration before downloading application forms.
+Please ensure you have read and understood the procedures for aegrotat and compassionate consideration before proceeding to submit an application online at aegrotat.auckland.ac.nz/apply.

 Written tests: Aegrotat or compassionate applications